Information Technology Services

 Announcement of Awards

 The following awards are given: Up to three Golden Awards and up to two Silver Awards for Innovation in Information Technology, and up to five honorable mentions.
 Teams receiving Gold and Silver Awards will receive a commemorative wall plaque.
 Honorable mention recipients will receive a certificate.

-Awards will be announced and project team members honored at the UC Computing Services Conference, August 7 – 9, 2017, at UC San Diego.
+Awards will be announced and project team members honored at the UC Computing Services Conference, August 13 – 15, 2018, at UC Davis.
 A team member or members should attend the award ceremony to receive the award.